szager-chromium/rr/Usage.md

+<font color="red" size="70pt">WARNING</font>: rr needs to disable some modern OS security features to run correctly; see below for more details.
+Disabling these features in a "production" system will put that system at significantly higher
+security risk.
+This is another very good reason to [run rr in a virtual machine](Installation).
+Disabling network access to the VM is further recommended.

 rr cannot run with address space randomization (for obvious reasons) or ptrace hardening, because rr must write to /proc/$pid/mem.
 These must be disabled before calling either the recorder or the replayer.
 You can do this "permanently" (persistent across reboots) by adding these lines to your system's /etc/sysctl.conf
 <pre>